guettli/programming-guidelines/README.md

 -   Meet with "normal" people.
 With "normal" I mean people who do not do IT stuff.
 -   Raise a family.
--   Do sport
+-   Do sport.
+Physical health is important.
--   Relax
+-   Relax.
+Creativity raises if there is no input (no noise, no visible motion, ...)

 ### Avoid stress